dayton-outar/shillings/docs/ANALYSIS/MULTIPLIERS.md

    $$\large \text{Earnings Per Stock Unit} = { \text{Net Income Attributable to Owners} \over \text{Weighted Average Number of Stock Units Outstanding} }$$

    For some companies, the _Net Income_ has to be split between _Shareholders_ and those of _Non-controlling Interests_.

+   > However, when the parent company/core company (Company A) does not own 100 per cent of its subsidiary, it will typically separate its net profit under a segment covering what is attributable to its shareholders and another termed non-controlling interest (NCI), which covers the other owners of the subsidiary (Company B).[^13]

    When calculating _EPS_, the split that belongs to _Shareholders_ must be used to arrive at an accurate value.
 There's no set scale for the value of _EPS_.

  - Price-to-Earnings (P/E)